Chwiggy/thesis_bachelor/src/thesis.typ

   Taunted benefits of a modal shift away from individual motorised transit towards public transit include a more efficient transport system both in terms of traffic throughput as well as in terms of energy usage, decreased local pollution @teufel_autoverkehr_1993, and a lessened dependency on cars favouring more healthy modes of transit and more livable environments for humans @rissel_physical_2012 @stevenson_health_2016 @holzapfel_urbanismus_2020.

   However appealing these pleas for an improved mobility regime may be, there is a distinct lack of easily accessible tools to measure how well a public transit system is serving its users, and the people who for some reason or another have decided that they will not use it.
-  Public Transit Data beyond planned schedules is often hard to come by, and the often quite complex thoughts that go into service planning remain behind the closed doors of local transit agencies in a lot of cases @pieper_kreislauf_2021.
+  Public Transit Data beyond planned schedules is often hard to come by, and the often quite complex thoughts and models that go into service planning remain behind the closed doors of local transit agencies in a lot of cases @pieper_kreislauf_2021 @karner_assessing_2018.
   One option of addressing this gap is the use of reach data over larger areas to assess the coverage public transit provides for reaching different points of interest hopefully relevant to daily life of potential users e.g. @verduzco_torres_public_2024.
 These studies are based in schedule data and as in this example several assumptions about public transit usage.
 One of these assumptions is usually a time of day for travel time calculations, usually something like morning rush hour.

   As general traffic volumes change over the course of the day the, so do public transit schedules.
 This temporal variability in transit accessibility is so far not generally addressed well in the literature and in available data sets @verduzco_torres_public_2024.
 So I shall make an attempt at addressing this gap.